www.brinsea.com (use the coupon code FRESH for 10% off)

 The chick uses its egg tooth to break a hole in the eggshell, letting in air, and then will continue to chip around the top of the shell in a circular pattern, stopping to rest periodically.
 This can take anywhere from 30 minutes to a few hours.

 When the chick makes it way all the way around, the top of the egg will pop off and the chick will push the rest of the shell off with its legs.
-Wet and exhausted, the chick will then lay and rest for an hour or more.
-They should stay in the incubator to rest and dry off.
+Wet and exhausted, the chick will then often lay down, close its eyes and rest for an hour or more.
+They should stay in the incubator to rest and dry off completely - at least several hours and up to 24 hours.
 They don't need to eat or drink for at least 48 hours, so the best place for them is in the incubator until they are fully dry and starting to become active.
 Then it's off to the heated brooder!

 Six out of the nine eggs have pipped.
 I am so excited !